 If you have past samples of writing, include links to those posts as well.

-Important:It's rare to land a column right out of the gate.
+Editor Tip:It's rare to land a column right out of the gate.
 The more common path is to pitch one-off articles, get good traction with an editor, and then pitch a recurring series.

-Similar to pitching columns to other business sites such as Fast Company, Huffington Post, or Business Insider, your pitch itself needs to showcase writing potential.
+Similar to pitching columns to other business sites such as Fast Company, Huffington Post or Business Insider, your pitch itself needs to showcase writing potential.
 Pitches for Forbes submissions can show off any or all of the following credibility markers:

 - Polished writing.

-- Story ideas that relate to career development, personal finance, or small business growth.
+- Story ideas that relate to career development, personal finance or small business growth.

 - Fun and memorable anecdotes and practical inspiration.